whitfin/retainer/README.md

 This allows the user to control the aggressiveness of eviction quite effectively, by tweaking the `threshold` and `frequency` values.
 Naturally a cache uses more memory on average the higher your threshold is, so please do keep this in mind.

+### Cache Logging

+As of v0.2, minimal logging is included using the [log](https://crates.io/crates/log) crate.
+You can attach any of the compatible logging backends to see what is happening in the cache (particularly the eviction loop) to better gauge your usage and parameters.